MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/attributes.md

 ---
 title: attributes
-description: Windows Commands topic for attributes, which displays, sets, or clears the attributes of a disk or volume. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Windows Commands topic for **attributes**, which displays, sets, or clears the attributes of a disk or volume. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article